mohammnas/randomwalks.github.io/_posts/2019-11-29-numerical-integration-through-gaussian-quadrature.md

  For future purposes, let's define $w_i := \int_{-1}^{1} l_i(x_i) dx$.

  Now for the main event!
-We will now prove that on
+Here's the proof that Gaussian quadrature works.

 **Theorem:** *Let x$_0$,x$_1$,...$x_n$ be the roots of the nth Legendre polynomial and $\mathcal{L}_i(x)$ be the $ith$ Lagrange polynomial.
 Let f be a polynomial of degree 2n - 1.
 Then the approximation,*